SushmitaDhar/Arthagaman/content/posts/UmiamLake.md

 ## 🧭 Travel Tips for the Visit

 * **Best Time to Visit:** I recommend visiting during the winter and spring months (**October to April**) when the water is clear and the weather is pleasantly cool.
-* **How to Get There:** Umiam Lake is located roughly $15\text{ km}$ before Shillong on the Guwahati-Shillong highway.
+* **How to Get There:** Umiam Lake is located roughly 15 Kms before Shillong on the Guwahati-Shillong highway.
 It makes for an easy and highly rewarding stop on the drive in.
 * **Pro Tip:** If time permits, try to visit during the golden hour just before sunset.
 The way the softening light reflects on the massive water body is absolutely unforgettable.